Tlntin/novel-copilot/README.md

 2. Install this Extension and run it.

 ### Advanced Custom Settings
-- Open vscode settings (file, preferences, settings), and search "RWKV", than currently there are the following advanced settings
+- Open vscode settings (file, preferences, settings), and search "Novel", than currently there are the following advanced settings

 | Name                    | Default   | Function                                                     |
 | ----------------------- | --------- | ------------------------------------------------------------ |